About Reid Schwartz, Ph.D.

 Anxiety, Depression Behavioral Disorders, Performance Problems, Eating Disorders, Self Injury.
 Dr. Schwartz provides counseling and diagnostic services for individuals of all ages with these problems.
 He works directly with schools to ensure that children and adolescents with these problems receive the required support and accommodations they need.
 When appropriate, he will make classroom observations and assist in drawing up Behavior Management Plans.
 He also collaborates with leading child and adolescent psychiatrists when the conditions warrant medication.

 Dr. Schwartz has served as an expert witness in administrative proceedings, juvenile court and Federal court.
 He has years of experience testifying in special education proceedings, Social Security disability determinations and personal injury matters.

 Sports Psychology and Performance Coaching

 Dr. Schwartz is a world class masters track cyclist who has won both Masters World and U.S. National Championships.
+In September, 2018 he established new Masters US and World Records.
 He combines his real world knowledge of high level competition in sports and academics with research-based treatments to provide state of the art Neurofeedback and counseling to athletes and high achievers in academics and professional fields.
 This treatment focuses on maximizing an individual’s brain functioning and peak psychological performance to help the client achieve his or her goals in sports, school, and work.